Documentation

 The June Agricultural Survey

-The 2000–23 GE adoption data were collected as part of the Crops/Stocks Survey that NASS conducts during the first 2 weeks of June and publishes in the NASS Acreage report (the June version of the Crops/Stocks survey is referred to as the June Agricultural Survey throughout this document).
-Randomly selected farmers across the United States were asked during the first 2 weeks of June if they planted seed that, through biotechnology, were resistant to herbicides, insects, or both.
+The 2000–24 GE adoption data were collected as part of the Crops/Stocks Survey that NASS conducts during the first 2 weeks of June and publishes in the NASS Acreage report (the June version of the Crops/Stocks survey is referred to as the June Agricultural Survey throughout this document).
+Randomly selected farmers across the United States were asked during the first 2 weeks of June if they planted seed that (through biotechnology) were resistant to herbicides, insects, or both.
 Unlike previous surveys, herbicide-tolerant varieties in this survey include only those developed using biotechnology.
 Conventionally bred herbicide-tolerant varieties (non-GE) were excluded from this portion of the survey.
 Insect-resistant varieties include only those containing the gene from the soil bacterium Bacillus thuringiensis (Bt).
 Seeds that have both herbicide tolerant and insect resistant traits are referred to as "stacked."

 According to NASS, the States published in these tables represent 81–86 percent of all corn planted acres, 87–90 percent of all soybean planted acres, and 81–93 percent of all upland cotton planted acres (depending on the year).
-The acreage estimates are subject to sampling variability because all operations planting GE varieties are not included in the sample.
-The variability for the 48 corn States, calculated by NASS using the relative standard error at the U.S. level, is 0.3–1.8 percent for all GE varieties (depending on the year), 1.6–8.9 percent for insect-resistant (Bt)-only varieties; 1.6–4.8 percent for herbicide-tolerant-only varieties; and 0.6–10.8 percent for stacked-gene varieties.
-Variability for the 29–31 soybean States is 0.3–1.2 percent for herbicide-tolerant varieties, depending on the year.
-Variability for the 17 upland cotton States is 0.4–3.0 percent for all GE varieties, 4.6–21.4 percent for insect-resistant (Bt)-only varieties, 2.6–14.4 percent for herbicide-tolerant-only varieties, and 0.9–11.6 percent for stacked-gene varieties.
+The acreage estimates are subject to sampling variability because not all operations planting GE varieties are included in the sample.
+The variability for the 48 corn producing States, calculated by NASS using the relative standard error at the U.S. level, is 0.3–1.8 percent for all GE varieties (depending on the year), 1.6–9.6 percent for insect-resistant (Bt)-only varieties; 1.6–4.8 percent for herbicide-tolerant-only varieties; and 0.6–10.8 percent for stacked-gene varieties.
+Variability for the 29–31 soybean producing States is 0.3–1.2 percent for herbicide-tolerant varieties, depending on the year.
+Variability for the 17 upland cotton producing States is 0.4–3.0 percent for all GE varieties, 4.6–21.4 percent for insect-resistant (Bt)-only varieties, 2.6–17.6 percent for herbicide-tolerant-only varieties, and 0.9–11.6 percent for stacked-gene varieties.

 Other Data Sources